-Employment of sales and related occupations is projected to grow 3 percent over the next ten years, slower than the average for all occupations, which will result in about 458,700 new jobs.
+Employment of sales and related occupations is projected to decline 2 percent, with a loss of about 303,400 jobs over the next ten years.
 Sales workers in the services and wholesale sectors will continue to be in demand because these occupations remain critical in building and maintaining customer bases for businesses.
-Rising levels of E-commerce will depress employment growth in the retail sector, where the number of cashiers is projected to decline slightly.
+Rising levels of e-commerce will depress employment growth in some of these occupations in the retail sector.

 Advertising, promotions, and marketing managers plan programs to generate interest in products or services.
 They work with art directors, sales agents, and financial staff members.

 Advertising sales agents sell advertising space to businesses and individuals.
 They contact potential clients, make sales presentations, and maintain client accounts.

 Cashiers process payments from customers purchasing goods and services.

 Insurance sales agents contact potential customers and sell one or more types of insurance.
 Insurance sales agents explain various insurance policies and help clients choose plans that suit them.

 Models pose for artists, photographers, and other clients to help advertise a variety of products, including clothing, cosmetics, food, and appliances.
 Models also work as fit or fitting models, enabling the manufacturer or fashion designer to achieve the best fit for new styles.